abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_1_C/Lecture_1.md

 - Tabbed interface: Where we write code.

-- Terminal: Console, where we type comands, for compiling a code, for running code.
+- Terminal: Console, where we type commands, for compiling a code, for running code.

 - Folder interface: Where files or folders we create are going to end up.